cyfronet-fid/angular-engine/README.md

              redirecting happens can be specified.
 Additionally if passing of documents states in redirect action via `engine.includeStateInRedirect = true` option is enabled it will be used, which should save one request to the server.
+             Added filtering for querysets
+             Fixed bug with sending empty TEMP instead of null

 * **0.7.9** Added `engActionButton` class which can be used to add custom button to the document's list which will fire engine's action, and responds to it.